Niels1006/Level-Maintainer/README.md

 Maybe I will also add a threshold option, but it's not needed for passive lines, so...

 # Setup
-- ME interface connected to an adapter
+- Full block ME interface connected to an adapter
+- Crafting Monitors on your CPUs
 - (Internet card)
 - OC stuff to make a basic computer